 Track the changing price of gold, as well as historic trends, using BullionVault's live gold price chart above.

-The price of gold can change by the second – as dictated by supply and demand – as well as the currency that the buyer wishes to use to purchase their gold.
+The price of gold can change by the second, led by investment supply and demand as well as by changes in other markets (commodities, stocks or bonds) and also the currency that the investor wishes to use to buy their gold.
+The weight measure for the daily price of gold is troy ounces, with orders on BullionVault placed in kilograms.
 Currently, the spot price for 1 gram of gold in the UK is .
+The spot price for 1 gram of gold in the US is or in Canada.

-However, it's possible to track the real-time changing price of gold in grams, plus daily, weekly, monthly and yearly gold price trends using BullionVault's live gold price chart.
+However, it's possible to track the real-time changing price of gold in either grams or ounces, plus daily, weekly, monthly and yearly gold price trends using BullionVault's live gold price chart.

 Opening an account is free, takes less than a minute, and gives you the ability to begin trading immediately with the free bullion we provide at registration.